Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Introduction

 This survey is organized as follows.
 After establishing foundational concepts of Ethereum and zero-knowledge proofs (Section~\ref{zkevm:sec:background}), we examine how zkEVMs encode computation into algebraic constraints through different arithmetization strategies (Section~\ref{zkevm:sec:arithmetization}).
 We then trace the evolution of constraint dispatch mechanisms from naive inlining to sophisticated ROM-based architectures (Section~\ref{zkevm:sec:evolution}), followed by an analysis of semantic transformation techniques that optimize EVM operations for algebraic representation (Section~\ref{zkevm:sec:rewrites}).
-The survey continues with recursive proof composition strategies (Section~\ref{zkevm:sec:recursive}) and a comparative analysis with universal zkVMs (Section~\ref{zkevm:sec:zkvms}).
+The survey continues with recursive proof composition strategies (Section~\ref{zkevm:sec:recursive}) and a comparison with zkVMs proving Ethereum workloads under the application-specific rollup and EVM deployment patterns (Section~\ref{zkevm:sec:zkvms}).
 We synthesize our findings in a comprehensive architectural comparison (Section~\ref{zkevm:sec:summary}), identify critical open challenges (Section~\ref{zkevm:sec:open-problems}), and conclude with insights on the future of zkEVM technology (Section~\ref{zkevm:sec:conclusion}).